pinapelz/VTuberDiscordBot/README.md

 # Hololive Discord Bot
 JDA Discord Bot Written in Java to get the schedules of Hololive and Holostars members.
-ARM chip deployment is compatible.
+ARM compatible, to an extent.

 ## Requirements
 - Java Maven